chenchenzi/chenzixu/content/talk/lme/index.md

   postcode: 'OX1 2ER'
   country: United Kingdom

 summary: Lab Skillz Workshop Week 5 Hilary Term.
-An introduction to Linear Mixed Effects Models in R, for linguistic students.
+This workshop introduces you to linear mixed effects models in R. It is decidedly conceptual without too much mathematical proofs or equations involved.
+We will focus on understanding the model through analysing two datasets and building up linear modeling workflow in R.
-abstract: ""
+abstract: "This workshop introduces you to linear mixed effects models in R. It is decidedly conceptual without too much mathematical proofs or equations involved.
+We will focus on understanding the model through analysing two datasets and building up linear modeling workflow in R."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2022-02-18T11:30:00Z"
+date: "2022-02-18T11:00:00Z"
 # date_end: "2030-06-01T15:00:00Z"
 all_day: false